jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### Start of string and "not" `^`

 The `^` symbol has two meanings.
-When we put a `^` within square brackets, it means "not" any of the following characters in the square brackets.
+When the `^` is within square brackets `[]`, it means "not" any of the following characters in the square brackets.
 Let's use it for the pattern "Offense".
-Here we are searching and want a return for any string that does **not** have the pattern "Offense" in it.
+Here we want a return for any string that does **not** have the pattern "Offense" in it.

 ```r